Caution: Caveman Cooking

 1/4 Head of White Cabbage or Iceberg Lettuce, shredded

-2 Tsp TSS Herbal Red Seasoning
+2 Tsp Herbal Red Seasoning

 1/2 Fresh Lime